google/skia/site/user/api/usingBookmaker.md

 #NoExample
 </pre>

 .
 The disabled example can contain additional markup, which will be ignored.

 <a name='Regenerate'></a>

-Complete rebuilding of all bookmaker output looks like:
+Complete rebuilding of all <a href='usingBookmaker#Bookmaker'>bookmaker</a> output looks like:

 <pre style="padding: 1em 1em 1em 1em;width: 62.5em; background-color: #f0f0f0">
 $ ./out/dir/bookmaker -a docs/status.json -e fiddle.json